nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

     - Oscorp doesn’t perform any third-party risk management.
     - Contracts are reviewed by procurement and finance, not IT.

-  • IdenDty and Access Management:
+  • Identity and Access Management:
     - Oscorp uses MicrosoK Active Directory to manage users and groups
     - There is no privileged access management soluDon in place
     - Admin account password is shared with a few senior members of the IT team